 Many successful applicants have gained relevant life experience, whether through additional academic study, professional employment, or civic engagement, before applying to 4CITIES.
 The average age of enrolled students is approximately 25, with students in each cohort typically ranging from their early 20s to early 30s.

-The application window for students beginning their studies in 2019 is now closed.
-The application window for students beginning their studies in September, 2020, will open in September, 2019.
-There will be two application windows.
-For students applying for a scholarship, the deadline will be 15 January, 2020.
-All students applying before this deadline will automatically be considered for a scholarship.
+The application window for students beginning their studies in 2020 is now open!
+Please see our How to Apply page for more information.
+There are two application windows.
+For students applying for a scholarship, the deadline is 15 January, 2020.
+All students applying before this deadline are automatically considered for a scholarship.
 Self-paying students are invited to submit their applications from 16 January, 2020, until 15 March, 2020.